 Holy Week 2018 Rome: Easter Sunday 2018

 At 10am on Easter Sunday, Pope Francis celebrates mass in Saint Peter’s Square, where the faithful gather under his window.
 You still need tickets for this open-air event so apply via the Vatican Prefecture website for these by clicking here.
 At the end of the mass, he imparts the ‘Urbi et Orbi’ benediction.
 All over Rome, churches hold their own services to celebrate one of the most joyful days in the Christian calendar, including an Easter Sunday mass at All Saints’ Church in Rome for the Anglican community.
-For Holy Week 2018, as every year, the Anglican service will be held at 8.30am with a sung service at 10.30am.
+For Holy Week 2018, early risers can catch a Vigil and First Mass of Easter at 5.30am on Sunday morning at All Saints Anglican church.
+Otherwise, join the main sung service at 10.30am, also in English.
+This event tends to be very popular so don’t get there too late!

 Easter in Rome 2018: Traditional food